stevegeek/typed_operation/README.md

   # Or if you prefer:
   #   `param :description, String`

+  # `param` creates named parameters by default
-  named_param :author_id, Integer, &:to_i
+  param :author_id, Integer, &:to_i
-  named_param :isbn, String
+  param :isbn, String

   # Optional parameters are specified by wrapping the type constraint in the `optional` method, or using the `optional:` option
-  named_param :shelf_code, optional(Integer)
+  param :shelf_code, optional(Integer)
   # Or if you prefer:
   #   `named_param :shelf_code, Integer, optional: true`

-  named_param :category, String, default: "unknown".freeze
+  param :category, String, default: "unknown".freeze

   # optional hook called when the operation is initialized, and after the parameters have been set
   def prepare